pwillie/prometheus-es-adapter/README.md

 ## Getting started

+Automated builds of Docker image are available at https://hub.docker.com/r/pwillie/prometheus-es-adapter/.

 ## Contributing

 Local development requires Go to be installed.
 On OS X with Homebrew you can just run `brew install go`.